terrykingdev/selectlist-vue-vuetify/README.md

 # SelectList vue-vuetify component

 A vuetify list component to replace the html SELECT which doesn't render as expected on mobile devices.
-This demo features two list where items from the left can be added to or removed from list on the right.
+This demo features two lists where items from the left can be added to or removed from the list on the right.
 Selected items on the right can also be moved up and down.

-The SelectList component needs two list. 'list' is an array of objects, one property needs to be 'text' which will be used to display the text. 'selectedList' is an array of indexes of highlighted items.
-Highlight items with a single click, or to select multiple hold down Control.
-Or hold down Shift to select a range.
+The SelectList component needs two lists. 'list' is an array of objects, one property needs to be 'text' which will be used to display the text. 'selectedList' is an array of indexes of highlighted items.
+Highlight items with a single click, or to select multiple hold down Control, or hold down Shift to select a range.

 ```html
 <SelectList